Restoration to the GMC Register

 The GMC Restoration procedure is available to doctors where they have:

-(A) accidentally failed to re-register, leading to a lapse of registration; or,
+(A) accidentally failed to pay the annual registration fee or provide an up to date residential address, leading to a lapse of registration (called ‘administrative erasure’); or,

 (B) been erased from the register due to professional misconduct, deficient performance, or ill-health, by way of the fitness to practise process; or,